03/07/2023 by Carney Sandoe Staff |

 As independent school hiring season moves into high gear, the potential to create an awkward situation by not telling your administration rises.
 Consider this: your school does not know you’re planning to leave, and you run into a top administrator at one of Carney Sandoe’s hiring conferences.
 As you stumble through that uncomfortable conversation, you’ll likely wish you’d been more transparent.

-We’ve had several candidates who’ve told their schools they’re searching, attended a conference their school was also attending, interviewed with other schools, and either moved on to a new position or returned to their current school.
+We work with candidates who’ve told their schools they’re searching, attended a conference their school was also attending, interviewed with other schools, and either moved on to a new position or returned to their current school.
 Schools get it: they know you need to consider the best opportunity for you, and they don’t consider you beholden to them for life.
 They’ll likely appreciate your transparency.

 Put Yourself in Their Shoes

 If your administration discovers you’ve decided to pursue new opportunities, they might be disappointed.
 But disappointed is a much different sentiment than panicked or frustrated.
 When schools move into hiring season, it’s helpful to know how serious their teachers and administrators are about their plans to stay.
-They’ll be much more understanding—and happy for you if you accept a new position—in February than they will be in May, when they need to scramble to fill your job.
+They’ll be much more understanding — and happy for you if you accept a new position — in February than they will be in May, when they need to scramble to fill your job.
 The negative sentiments derived from this situation could be far more detrimental to your career than a brief uncomfortable conversation early on.

 It’s best to be as upfront as possible with a school, particularly if you’re not leaving because of personal dissatisfaction with your position or administration.
 If you’re leaving because your spouse is relocating and you need to move with him or her, your administration will understand.
-If you’re interested in trying out a different type of role or a new location, your administration will also understand—they’re people too!
+If you’re interested in trying out a different type of role or a new location, your administration will also understand — they’re people too!

 The situation gets slightly trickier if you are not happy in your current school.
 If you need to search confidentially, Carney Sandoe will help you to the best of our ability and will tell schools to which we refer you that your search is confidential.
 We can’t, however, make any guarantees that your current school won’t learn about your search through the grapevine.
-If you’re not comfortable telling your Head of School just yet, we do recommend confiding in at least one key administrator.
-This can make your personal search much more manageable—and can help preclude drama down the line.
+If you’re not comfortable telling your head of school just yet, we do recommend confiding in at least one key administrator.
+This can make your personal search much more manageable — and can help preclude drama down the line.

 Let Them Help You